genenetwork/gn-docs/blog/2021/proteome/Wang_WIlliams_Rat_Brain_Proteome_For_Blog.md

-About 12 of these proteins have reasonably high expression in the rat brain, and three of these also are associated with reasonably strong cis-acting modulation---FASTKD3, PPP1R14C, and MTRR.
+About 12 of these proteins have reasonably high expression in the rat brain, and three of these also are associated with reasonably strong cis-acting modulation--FASTKD3, PPP1R14C, and MTRR.
 That means that DNA variant in or around these genes modulate both mRNA expression but much more importantly, also the protein level.

 You can review these three candidates at your leisure.

-PPP1R14C (aka KEPI)---see PMID: 11812771
+PPP1R14C (aka KEPI)--see PMID: 11812771

-MTRR: not much related to CNS function---mainly cancer and development
+MTRR: not much related to CNS function--mainly cancer and development

 FASKD3: not much CNS but key in mitochondrial function

 Ok, time to go out and sled.

-Any one that made it this far---bravo---you have persistence.
+Any one that made it this far--bravo--you have persistence.

 Any questions about the proteomics to Xusheng Wang.